A Comprehensive Guide to Facebook Ad Creation

-Have been getting a lot of requests from business owners on how exactly they can take advantage of sponsored ads on Facebook.
-This is a step-by-step guide on how you can create Facebook ads.
+I have been getting a lot of requests from business owners on how exactly they can setup sponsored ads on Facebook.
+So in response, I wrote this in-depth guide showing you how to do just that.

 Setup Business Manager

-To start setting up ads on Facebook, it’s best to first setup the Business Manager first, you can do this here.
+To start setting up ads on Facebook, it’s best to first set up the Business Manager first, you can do this here.
 The business manager serves as a general hub for all your business activities on Facebook, it’s very helpful especially when you have more than one employee handling social media activities for your brand.
-In the Business Manager, you give Facebook necessary information about your business.
+In the Business Manager, you need to give Facebook all the necessary information it needs about your business.